-Please keep in mind that your arm that is going to be operated is going to be in a sling for at least 6 weeks.
+Please keep in mind that your arm that is going to be operated on is going to be in a sling for at least 6 weeks.
 So, you may wish to make arrangements for home help during the period or make adjustments accordingly to your home.
-Doing a mock immobilisation of your arm in a sling around the house, may give you an idea of your limitations that you are likely to face at your home, in the post-operative period.
+Doing a mock immobilisation of your arm in a sling around the house may give you an idea of the limitations that you are likely to face at your home, in the postoperative period.

 The Procedure of Shoulder Replacement

 In general, the intervention lasts about two hours.
-A longitudinal incision of about ten to fifteen centimeters is made along the front of the shoulder joint.
-Surgery is most commonly done under general anesthesia.
+A longitudinal incision of about ten to fifteen centimetres is made along the front of the shoulder joint.
+Surgery is most commonly done under general anaesthesia.